 The Feecof score is interpreted by TETR.IO to decide on a graphics level on first start.
 Scores under 300k default to "LOW" graphics, scores between 300k and 600k default to "MEDIUM", and scores above 600k default to "HIGH".
 If the player is running TETR.IO Desktop and their setup reaches beyond 1m feecof, then "ULTRA" will be selected.

 Did you know: On average, the ingame version of the Feecof test renders about one million Kagari sprites (the one you can see in the logo) per test, and takes about three seconds to finish (the ingame version is shortened drastically to prefer speed).
-As of the time of writing (2022/04/19), 5.7 million such tests have been run.
-Hence, about 5.7 trillion Kagaris have been rendered, using a little over six and a half months of processing time!
+As of the time of writing (20 Jul 2023), 13.8 million such tests have been run.
+Hence, about 13.8 trillion Kagaris have been rendered, using more than 15.7 months of processing time!
 Sadly, this doesn't make her any more real.